 TravelingMom Tip: Buy a MetroCard and ride the NYC subway like a local.
 With maps in every subway station and each subway car, learning to ride the rails will take only a few times.
 Just remember if you’re traveling Uptown or Downtown.

 2. Dan, Virginia

-If Dana Zucker, Luxe Traveling Mom had to pick her top destination she might have to pick The Primland-Meadows of Dan, Virginia for fly fishing, where you will literally fish waters few have ever fished, which are very protected.
-Located in the beautiful Bludge Ridge Mountains, The Primland ranks high on our list due to the exclusiveness of their property.
+The Primland-Meadows of Dan, Virginia is the place for fly fishing.
+You will literally fish waters few have ever fished, which are very protected.
+Located in the beautiful Blue Ridge Mountains, The Primland ranks high on our list due to the exclusiveness of their property.
 From the spa and hiking to off-road adventures, there is something for everyone.
 The food is delicious and the lodging top notch.